willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 This loop runs ADMIXTURE using user-defined values for K (representing the number of putative ancestral populations) from 2 to 6.
 The ```--cv``` option will output the cross validation error for each run into standard output.

 Each run produces a two files, a .P file (allele frequencies in the putative ancestral populations) and a .Q file (putative ancestral proportions).
-The .Q files can be used to produce barplots visualising the putative ancestry components in each population using the R script.
+The .Q files can be used to produce barplots visualising the putative ancestry components in each population using the **ADMIXTURE_script.R** R script.

 ## Estimation of Pairwise F<sub>ST</sub> Values